Untrue News indexes and flags false and misleading news articles

 Untrue News combines fake stories around the same subject or person, providing results in users’ own languages.
 A web crawler taps a template to navigate through websites and extract only publicly available metadata, while a data enrichment module comprising several algorithms — including one that performs entity recognition and document linking to open semantic databases — enriches the content.
 And for comparison with false stories, Untrue News draws on sources considered trustworthy by the International Fact-Checking Network, the unit of the nonprofit Poynter Institute dedicated to bringing together fact-checkers worldwide.

-For each query, Untrue News displays the number of news items found in total and icons related to category information, as well as the title of articles by fact-checking agencies, the date of publication, the country in which the news was checked, a link to the original fact, and an excerpt of it.
-For instance, news that a Brazilian politician posted about the transfer of 8 million dollars to the Ministry of Education shows a symbol indicating a partial truth, because the funds were transferred to other ministries in addition.
+For each query, Untrue News displays the number of news items found in total, as well as the title of articles by fact-checking agencies, the date of publication, the country in which the news was checked, a link to the original fact, an icon related to the category of trustworthiness, and an excerpt.
+For instance, news that a Brazilian politician posted about the transfer of 8 million dollars to the Ministry of Education shows a symbol that indicates a partial truth, because the funds were transferred to other ministries as well.

 “Building a collaborative, reliable and open-source platform for collective use is the main focus of Untrue News,” wrote the researchers in a paper describing their work.
 “In a time when rumors and false stories are decisive in building the collective thinking of society, Untrue News presents itself as a platform for fighting disinformation.”